cue-lang/cue/doc/ref/spec.md

 #### Let declarations

+TODO(FIXME): the _foo_ format for definitions isn't used consistently

 _Let declarations_ bind an identifier to an expression.
 The identifier is visible within the [scope](#declarations-and-scopes) in which it is declared.
 The identifier must be unique within its scope.

+TODO(FIXME): reading this section alone, I do not understand how let declarations are different from definitions or aliases.
+Perhaps add a note or examples.

 ```
 let x = expr
+_#x = expr

 a: x + 1
 b: x + 2